JeepGuy/k8s/README.md

 Found at: https://www.udemy.com/learn-devops-the-complete-kubernetes-course/learn/v4/overview

-​

 Attribution for any material note from the course included in the notes.

-The Advanced K8s class notes are in progress in the repro: https://github.com/JeepGuy/k8s_Advanced
+The Advanced K8s class notes are in progress in the repo: https://github.com/JeepGuy/k8s_Advanced

+Below data was added due to a great suggestion by: Vikas Gubbi.

 There is a certification test for Kubernetes now.